How Much Does It Cost to Install a Chair Lift or Stair Lift?

 - The maximum weight limits for the chair

-Customization can raise the total cost up to $10,000 or more.
+Customization can add up to $10,000 (CAD 14,000) to the project price, according to Bob Vila.
 Curved staircases, staircases with more than 14 steps or other specialty stair situations may require custom lifts.

 You can also rent a stair chair lift in some cases.
 If the accommodation is temporary — for example, if it's required after a surgery or injury, or you know that the person using the lift will not be living in the home long-term — a temporary installation is cheaper and may make more sense than purchasing and installing a more expensive, permanent stair lift.